Introduction

 git push

 GitHub Pages is a static site hosting service that turns your repository files into a live website.
 You can enable Github Pages on your repository and configure it to publish the content from a branch to your user site.
-As MkDocs is setup to generate and push the pages to the gh-pages branch, we will setup GitHub Pages to serve from that branch.
+MkDocs is setup to create static HTML pages in a separate branch called gh-pages.
+We will now create this branch, deploy the content and setup GitHub Pages to serve from that branch.

 1. For user repositories named <your-username>.github.io, GitHub Pages is enabled by default.
 If it is not enabled for your repository, select a branch under Deploy from a branch option.